anontechnology/documentation/docs/tutorials/attribute-schemas.md

 The supported primitive schemas are as follows:

-- `string`: For textual data, up to 126 characters long.
+- `string`: For textual data, up to one megabyte in length.
 - `int`: For data that can be expressed as an integer.
+- `float`: For data that can be expressed as a floating-point number.
 - `boolean`: For data that takes one of the two values "true" or "false".
-- `file`: For data that takes more than 126 characters to represent, such as long text files, or base64-encoded representations of image files.
+- `file`: For large data such as long text files or base64-encoded representations of image files.

 Structured schemas take the form of JSON objects, which map sub-attribute keys to further attribute schemas.
 Thesse nested schemas can be either primitive or structured.
 In this way, arbitrarily complex structurse can be represented within a single attribute.
 To mark that a sub-attribute should be able to take on multiple values within a single data point, or that the value of a sub-attribute should be a list, enclose the name of the sub-attribute in square brackets.